TcOpenGroup/tcopen-app-templates/README.md

 ~~~Powershell
 tco --project-name MyNewProject --template-name mts-s-template --source repository --release 0.2.0-alpha.9
 ~~~
+### Important!
+  Project name must comply with C# identifier rules.It must start with a letter (not number or other characters except for `@`).
+For details see [here](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/lexical-structure#643-identifiers).

 ## Scaffolding from ui program

 1. Go to the releases in this repository [here](https://github.com/TcOpenGroup/tcopen-app-templates/releases).